T

 transport hub

 Return your rental car and depart from Maui.
-Allow ample time for car return and check-in.

-Approximately 20-30 minute drive from Mama's Fish House.
+Approximately 30-minute drive from Mama's Fish House.

 Insider tips